The pen is mightier than the sword: Origin

 States can be saved without it!

 The play opened at London's Covent Garden Theatre on 7 March 1839 with William Charles Macready in the lead role.
 Macready believed its opening night success was "unequivocal"; Queen Victoria attended a performance on 14 March.

 In 1870, literary critic Edward Sherman Gould wrote that Bulwer "had the good fortune to do, what few men can hope to do: he wrote a line that is likely to live for ages".
 By 1888 another author, Charles Sharp, feared that repeating the phrase "might sound trite and commonplace".
 The Thomas Jefferson Building of the Library of Congress, which opened in 1897, has the adage decorating an interior wall.
 Although Bulwer's phrasing was novel, the idea of communication surpassing violence in efficacy had numerous predecessors.

 The saying quickly gained currency, says Susan Ratcliffe, associate editor of the Oxford Quotations Dictionaries.
 "By the 1840s it was a commonplace."

 Predecessors

 Earliest sources

 Assyrian sage Ahiqar, who reputedly lived during the early 7th century BCE, coined the first known version of this phrase.
 One copy of the Teachings of Ahiqar, dating to about 500 BCE, states, "The word is mightier than the sword."

-According to the website Trivia Library, the book The People's Almanac provides another very early example from Greek playwright Euripides, who died c.
-406 BCE.
-He is supposed to have written: "The tongue is mightier than the blade."
-(Note: If The People's Almanac is correct, it should be possible to source the expression to one of the extant works of Euripides.
-However, because the quote does appear in the 1935 fictional work Claudius the God and his Wife Messalina by Robert Graves, it is possibly an anachronism.)